spgarcica/rNets/examples/example_imine_kinetic/README.txt

 Static Figure Generation
 ------------------------

-Next, To illustrate the generation of Figures 7a, 7b, SZ and SZZ I will use as example the generation of Figures 7a and 7b.
+Next, To illustrate the generation of Figures 7a, 7b, S5 and S6 I will use as example the generation of Figures 7a and 7b.
 First we will execute the following line:

 python generate_kinetic_snapshots.py comps_draco_42_simple.csv reactions_draco_42_simple.csv kinetic_model.data